Former NFL Player Convicted for Abusing Nearly 200 Pit Bulls in Dog Fighting Ring

 Share Article

-This week, the U.S. District Court for the Eastern District of Oklahoma unsealed documents detailing a shocking dog rescue operation.
-Back in October, federal authorities seized 190 Pit Bull-type dogs from a profitable dog fighting ring.
-Each of the dogs were saved from the residence of LeShon Johnson, a former National Football League running back and kick returner who played for the Green Bay Packers, Arizona Cardinals, and New York Giants in the 1990s.
+Last October, federal authorities seized 190 Pit Bull-type dogs from the residence of LeShon Johnson, a former National Football League running back and kick returner who played for the Green Bay Packers, Arizona Cardinals, and New York Giants in the 1990s.
+An investigation found that the dogs were being abused in a profitable dog fighting ring.
+This Monday, after a multi-day trial, the U.S. Department of Justice (DOJ) announcedopens in new tab that Johnson had been convicted of six felony counts related to animal cruelty.

-The U.S. Department of Justice (DOJ) released a statementopens in a new tab explaining that Johnson ran a dog fighting ring called “Mal Kant Kennels” out of Haskell, Oklahoma, and his home of Broken Arrow, Oklahoma.
-He bred dogs who had already won multiple dog fights in an attempt to raise pups with desirable fighting abilities.
-He sold many of these dogs to other dog fighters.
+As detailed in a statement released by the DOJ,opens in new tab Johnson ran a dog fighting ring called “Mal Kant Kennels” out of Haskell, Oklahoma, and his home of Broken Arrow, Oklahoma.
+He bred dogs who had already won multiple dog fights in an attempt to raise pups with desirable fighting abilities, and he sold many of these dogs to other dog fighters.
 “His trafficking of fighting dogs to other dog fighters across the country contributed to the growth of the dog fighting industry and allowed Johnson to profit financially,” the DOJ reported.

-opens in a new tabThis is Johnson’s second dog fighting offense; he was arrested for running another ring, “Krazyside Kennels” in 2004.
-He pled guilty to the charges and received a deferred sentence.
-The latest case is even more heinous; the DOJ believes it to be the “largest number of dogs ever seized from a single person in a federal dog fighting case.”
+It was Johnson’s second arrest on dog fighting charges; in 2004, he pled guilty to running another ring, “Krazyside Kennels,” and received a deferred sentence.
+Mal Kant Kennels was an even more heinous operation.
+According to the DOJ, it is the “largest number of dogs ever seized from a single person in a federal dog fighting case.”

 Dog fighting is illegal in all 50 states, and for good reason.
 Dogs raised to participate in fights are often kept in inhumane conditions and chained in enclosed and unsanitary spaces, according to the American Society for the Prevention of Cruelty to Animalsopens in new tab (ASPCA).
 During fights, dogs suffer injuries including broken bones, lacerations, and puncture wounds.
 Many animals are executed when they are unable or unwilling to fight.
 Admission fees, gambling, and breeding make dog fighting highly profitable.